-The ADT7483A has internal sensor fault detection circuitry located at its D+ input.
-This circuit can detect situations where a remote diode is not connected, or is incorrectly connected, to the ADT7483A.
-A simple voltage comparator trips if the voltage at D+ exceeds $V{DD} - 1$ V (typical), signifying an open circuit between D+ and D-.
+The ADT7481 has internal sensor fault detection circuitry at its D+ input.
+This circuit can detect situations where a remote diode is not connected, or is incorrectly connected, to the ADT7481.
+If the voltage at D+ exceeds V{DD} - 1.0 V (typical), it signifies an open circuit between D+ and D-, and consequently, trips the simple voltage comparator.
 The output of this comparator is checked when a conversion is initiated.
-Bit 2 (D1 OPEN flag) of the Status Register 1 (Address 0x02) is set if a fault is detected on the Remote 1 channel.
-Bit 2 (D2 OPEN flag) of the Status Register 2 (Address 0x23) is set if a fault is detected on the Remote 2 channel.
-If the ALERT pin is enabled, setting this flag will cause ALERT to assert low.
+Bit 2 (D1 open flag) of the Status Register 1 (Address 0x02) is set if a fault is detected on the Remote 1 channel.
+Bit 2 (D2 open flag) of the Status Register 2 (Address 0x23) is set if a fault is detected on the Remote 2 channel.
+If the \overline{ALERT} pin is enabled, setting this flag will cause \overline{ALERT} to assert low.

-If a remote sensor is not used with the ADT7483A, then the D+ and D- inputs of the ADT7483A need to be tied together to prevent the OPEN flag from being continuously set.
+If a remote sensor is not used with the ADT7481, then the D+ and D- inputs of the ADT7481 need to be tied together to prevent the open flag from being continuously set.

-Most temperature sensing diodes have an operating temperature range of -55° C to $+150^{\circ}$ C. Above 150° C, they lose their semiconductor characteristics and approximate conductors instead.
-This results in a diode short, setting the OPEN flag.
+Most temperature sensing diodes have an operating temperature range of -55°C to +150°C. Above 150°C, they lose their semiconductor characteristics and approximate conductors instead.
+This results in a diode short, setting the open flag.
 The remote diode in this case no longer gives an accurate temperature measurement.
 A read of the temperature result register will give the last good temperature measurement.
-The user should be aware that, while the diode fault is triggered, the temperature measurement on the remote channels may not be accurate.
+The user should be aware that while the diode fault is triggered, the temperature measurement on the remote channels is likely to be inaccurate.